DataBiosphere/data-portal/content-v2/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 The Optimus pipeline is currently available on the cloud-based platform [Terra](https://app.terra.bio).
 If you have a Terra account, you can access the Featured Workspace using this address: https://app.terra.bio/#workspaces/featured-workspaces-hca/HCA_Optimus_Pipeline.
 The workspace is preloaded with instructions and sample data.
 For more information on using the Terra platform, please view the [Support Center](https://support.terra.bio/hc/en-us).

+## Versioning
+All Optimus workflow versions are detailed in the [Optimus Changelog](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/optimus/Optimus.changelog.md) in GitHub.

+> This documentation applies to Optimus v4.1.7 and later.
+If you are working with data processed with a previous version, please check the [Optimus changelog](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/optimus/Optimus.changelog.md) for any data processing changes that may be applicable to your data.

 ## Learn More About Optimus
-For more detailed information about the Optimus pipeline, please see the [Optimus overview](https://broadinstitute.github.io/warp/documentation/Pipelines/Optimus_Pipeline/) in the WARP repository documentation.
+For more detailed information about the Optimus pipeline, please see the [Optimus Overview](https://broadinstitute.github.io/warp/documentation/Pipelines/Optimus_Pipeline/) in the WARP repository documentation.